-Other plastics, excluding HDPE and PET, comprise 6.8% or 682 tons of the University's non-C&D waste stream.
+Other plastics, excluding HDPE and PET, comprise 12.05% or 532 tons of the University's non-C&D waste stream.
 Markets do not exist in central Illinois for most of these other plastics.

-Garbage Fines comprise 7.0% or 699 tons of the non-C&D waste streams.
+Garbage Fines comprise 12.14% or 559 tons of the non-C&D waste streams.
 This material consists of grit, broken glass, paper fibers, and about anything else you can imagine.
-Although it may be possible to compost a large portion of this material, it is currently not necessary and not being considered.
+Although it may be possible to compost some portion of this material in the future, it is currently and not being considered.